now browsing by category

 For AIP: Omit Braggs, as some items in the blend are non-AIP.
 Instead, make your own multi use blend and use that.
 Read More

-This meal comes together quickly, within about 10 – 12 minutes.
-It’s a pretty quick lunch to make.
-I also like to eat this with steamed carrots.
+This meal comes together quickly, within about 10 – 12 minutes, making it a pretty quick lunch to make.
+I also like to serve this with steamed carrots.
 If you want to add a vegetable, start steaming it about 10 minutes before you start cooking the salmon and rice.